Staff Prep 06: Transactions & Concurrency — Isolation, Deadlocks & Race Conditions

 Before moving on, answer these in your head (or out loud):

-5. What does FOR UPDATE SKIP LOCKED do and why is it useful for job queue implementations?
+FOR UPDATE SKIP LOCKEDdo and why is it useful for job queue implementations?

-Next up — Part 07: Zero-Downtime Migrations.
-The expand-contract pattern, concurrent index builds, and exactly how to add a NOT NULL column to a 500M-row table without locking it.
+Next up: Part 07: Zero-Downtime Migrations.
+Expand-contract, concurrent index builds, and how to add a NOT NULL column to a 500M-row table without taking the site down.